Jacobson v. United States: LegacyJacobson, opined Paul Marcus, a law professor at William & Mary three years later, "brought entrapment back from the (almost) dead". He noted that in its wake, courts were much more willing to allow, and sometimes agree with, entrapment defenses than they had been beforehand. Influential judge Richard Posner had used similar language a year before, writing in an opinion that it had "breathed new life" into the defense. Most significantly, he said, appeals courts were now considering it in cases where the defendant had seemed willing to commit the crime, examining predisposition closely in cases where they would have previously rejected it out of hand.

-Despite vows by prosecutors and heads of federal law enforcement agencies that the decision would not change the way they did undercover operations, there were some noticeable, at least at the federal level.
-Later versions of the Attorney General's Guidelines on FBI Undercover Operations, widely emulated by other federal agencies, show some changes in language from those published before Jacobson.
+Despite vows by prosecutors and chiefs of federal law enforcement agencies that the decision would not change the way they did undercover operations, there were some noticeable changes, at least at the federal level.
+Later versions of the Attorney General's Guidelines on FBI Undercover Operations, much emulated by other federal agencies, show some changes in language from those published before Jacobson.
 "Entrapment should be avoided", became "entrapment must be avoided", and investigators were told it must be apparent to them that the activity they were investigating was illegal, rather than just corrupt.
 A definition of entrapment was included that used the same language as the decision.

 Authors Joyce Murdoch and Deb Pryce say another effect of the case was a softening of the Court's attitude towards the gay community.
 Jacobson was the first such person to come before the Court to receive even the slightest empathy from it, and even a few years earlier his case might have been doomed from the start on that basis alone.